heitordeep/TudoGostoso/README.md

 # TudoGostoso
-Developed in Scrapy with Mongodb.
+Scraping with Scrapy and Mongodb.

 **Vegan and vegetarian recipes**

 # Before you start:
-I recommend to use pyenv to run the application and to use version of Python 3.7 , but it's your preference :D
+I recommend using pyenv to run the application and use Python version 3.7, but the preference is yours :D

 1) Installation requirements:
   ```shell